13-Day Self-Drive Tour of the Ring Road of Iceland with the Snaefellsnes Peninsula & the Westfjords

 On day five, you'll travel through the incredible Eastfjords.
 It's a 75-mile (120-kilometer) coastline stretch, starting from Berufjordur in the south to the fishing village of Borgarfjordur Eystri in the north.

-It also has a wealth of wildlife, including reindeer, seals, and different species of migratory birds, like the elusive puffins.
+Continuing on, keep your eyes peeled for the lively wildlife in the area, such as seals and migratory birds like puffins.
 Though known for spending most of their lives at sea, these puffins fly toward the cliffs during spring and summer for breeding.

 The puffins you'll see in Iceland are the Atlantic puffins.
-Compared to other puffin species, the Atlantic puffins sport colorful beaks, while the colors of their bodies resemble those of penguins.
+They have colorful beaks, while the colors of their bodies resemble those of penguins.

-Next, you'll zig-zag up and down the mountains and reach Egilsstadir township.
+Next, you'll reach Egilsstadir.
 Egilsstadir is East Iceland's largest town and is close to two natural gems you shouldn't miss.
 First is Hallormsstadaskogur, the country's largest national forest, covering about 740 hectares of land.

 If you're visiting Hallormsstadaskogur in June, join the Forest Day festivities.
 It's a weekend of music, art exhibitions, and logging competitions.